DIAG-Sapienza-BPM-Smart-Spaces/rotalaser_simulation/README.md

 Right now it's possible to:
 -dim lights
 -move led stripes
--rotate led stripes ( WIP )
+-rotate led stripes
 -move camera around
 -turn on/off lights
+-adjust camera height to be at a specific distance to the cardboard

 There are some camera position presets, position but they're not well-positioned.